kipkorirgideon/wallet-service/README.md

 - For example if a user has a 10,000 limit and sends two 8,000 requests at the same time, both requests can pass the check and proceed.
 This is the thing the feature is supposed to stop.

-- To fix this you should wrap the check and the write in one DB transaction with a row lock on the user.
+- To fix this, you should wrap the check and the write in one DB transaction with a row lock on the user.

 ## 3. Use the users country timezone for the window